9 tips to learn how to think in French

 9. Keep track

 The ideal is to be able to follow all of your efforts.
-I invite you to cross your calendar on the fridge or on your phone (there are many habit tracking apps that you can us).
+I invite you to cross your calendar on the fridge or on your phone (there are many habits tracking apps that you can us).
 The goal is to train your brain a little bit every day.
 Learning a language is not a sprint, it’s a marathon.
 And it’s more stimulating to see your progress and all the work you’ve done.

 Infographic on how to think in French

 Pick one or more of these suggestions and start using them whenever it’s appropriate based on your situation and the context you are in.
 These steps are summarized in the infographic below.
-To check more tips on how to learn French better check the following article: How to Learn French Better: 5 Keys for Success
+To check more tips on how to learn French better, check the following article: How to Learn French Better: 5 Keys for Success

 Conclusion